tjohnston-softdev/submission-to-pdf/docs/files.md

 \
 **submission-timestamp** ([link](../script/submission-timestamp.js))

 Used to convert the form submission timestamp into a readable string.
+(DEPRECIATED)

 \
 **submission-name** ([link](../script/submission-name.js))